 ECMC Foundation will review each proposed project and make funding decisions based on the following criteria:

-- Engage multiple segments within postsecondary CTE
+- Engages multiple segments within postsecondary CTE

-- Include plans to evaluate and measure results
+- Includes plans to share results

 Eligibility